Human Subjects Research

 Many—though not all—projects that collect private information or data about living human beings require advance review and approval.
 The college has a human subjects research policy as well as an institutional review board (IRB) and staff to review, approve and oversee human subjects research when required.
 To determine if your project requires a human subjects review, begin by visiting Who Must Apply for Human Subjects Review?

-A word about conducting research in tribal communities or on tribal lands
+Conducting research in tribal communities or on tribal lands

 Any human subjects research conducted about tribal communities or on tribal lands requires the approval of the tribe where it takes place as well as meeting Evergreen’s requirements for review.
 Tribes may also have different or additional requirements for approval.
 It is the researcher’s responsibility to seek and secure approval from the appropriate tribal authority and to present that approval during the Evergreen human subjects review process.
 Note: Even projects that normally don’t require human subjects review according to federal law or Evergreen policy may require tribal approval.
 Don’t assume; ask the appropriate tribal personnel for permission and follow all protocols before undertaking any kind of research, academic, or creative project in tribal communities.
 More information about research in Indian Country can be found on the Research Ethics Guides page.